 The following Local Government guidance note Produced in partnership with Tim Spencer-Lane and Neil Grant of Gordon's Solicitors provides comprehensive and up to date legal information covering:

 This Practice Note sets out the role, powers and functions of the Care Quality Commission (CQC).

-The CQC is a non-departmental statutory body, sponsored by the Department of Health, responsible for regulating health and social care services in England, as well as protecting the interests of people whose rights are restricted under the Mental Health Act 1983 (MeHa 1983).
+The CQC is a non-departmental statutory body, sponsored by the Department of Health and Social Care, responsible for regulating health and social care services in England, as well as protecting the interests of people whose rights are restricted under the Mental Health Act 1983 (MeHA 1983).